 The “unknowns” of the COVID-19 crisis cover every aspect of global response and recovery.
 How pernicious is the pandemic?
 Will it be solved with primarily a technology fix or require sustained behavioural change?
-How quickly will the global economy recover?
 Will recovery happen in a way that builds trust between countries, through wider collaboration, or will governments emphasise more self-reliance?
-Once the pandemic is under control – a process that could take upwards of 4 years - will countries return to a pre-pandemic agenda?
-Or will they engage with a more ambitious transformational agenda?
-And what are the implications for energy?
+Once the pandemic is under control, will countries return to a pre-pandemic agenda or will they engage with a more ambitious transformational agenda?

 The Use of Scenarios

 While it is impossible to predict future of energy, we can prepare for and shape what comes after crisis.
 The Council promotes and uses plausibility-based scenarios to prompt leadership conversation on reallocation of investments, exit strategies and a possible new integrated policy paths to enable orderly global energy transition as the world emerges from crisis.

 Are You Paying Attention to the Changes That Really Matter?